 The one ordinance the council did eventually approve in a first reading by a 7-5 vote would increase the frequency of full-council meetings.

-Without reaching consensus on a new committee structure, council will continue operating under its current structure, which nearly all councilors are unhappy with.
+Without reaching consensus on a new committee structure, the council will continue operating under its current structure, which nearly all councilors are unhappy with.

-One of the amendments shot down within the ordinance was to reduce the time frame for any policy to be placed on the full council’s agenda by Council President Elana Pirtle-Guiney from 90 days to 45 days.
+One of the amendments shot down within the ordinance was to shorten the time frame for any policy to be placed on the full council’s agenda by Council President Elana Pirtle-Guiney from 90 days to 45 days.

 Councilor Candace Avalos, who voted in support of truncating the timeline in the name of urgency, said she was “overall concerned that we do not share a similar value, it seems, in increasing the people’s voice in our chambers.”